Disabled Facilities Grants

 Disabled Facilities Grants for home improvements

-The Disabled Facilities Grant is available for a range of work that will help a disabled person remain in their home.
+The Disabled Facilities Grant is available for adaptions to your home that will allow a disabled person to live independently in their home.

 You can apply for a grant if you are: